Adopt a dog or puppy for free during San Antonio Pets Alive’s weekend adoption event

-SAN ANTONIO – San Antonio Pets Alive is waiving adoption fees for dogs and puppies this weekend.
+SAN ANTONIO – San Antonio Pets Alive is waiving adoption fees for dogs and puppies this weekend as the shelter tries to clear out kennels.

-The nonprofit says between Friday and Sunday, adoptions will be free in order to open up kennels for at-risk canines.
+The nonprofit says between Friday, Aug.
+25 and Sunday, Aug.
+27, adoptions will be free at any San Antonio Pets Alive location.
+A news release states that it has 850 animals, the most over the past two years.

-“When you adopt from San Antonio Pets Alive! you will save two lives - your new pet, and another dog or puppy in need who can be placed in that open kennel,” a news release states.
+”Sadly, number of animals at-risk in need of SAPA!’s care hasn’t slowed down either,” the release states.
+“We need help clearing out kennels and freeing up foster homes so that we can help those cats and dogs that are at-risk.”

 Dogs and puppies adopted from SAPA will go home spayed or neutered, with vaccinations, flea and tick prevention, a microchip and heartworm testing/treatment.